 - Hair loss

-*High bilirubin, and elevated liver enzymes on lab tests can also hint at iron overload.
+*Typically iron saturation and serum iron are the first to creep up outside the normal range in iron overload.
+High bilirubin, and elevated liver enzymes on lab tests can also hint at iron overload.

 How common is hereditary hemochromatosis or iron overload?